 Dolcetto

 Dolcetto grapes are widely grown in northwest Italy in the Piedmont region.
-Haven’t heard of the piedmont region?
-This region is in northern Italy and includes some fabulous towns, like the city of Turin.
+Haven’t heard of the Piedmont region?

-If you haven’t heard of Turin, you should check it out.
-There are so many things to do in Turin, Italy, including seeing how these decadent dolcetto grapes are grown!
+There are many things to do in Turin, Italy, including seeing how these decadent dolcetto grapes are grown!

 Nebbiolo